b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 ### Avoid unnecessary use of checked exceptions

+- When used sparingly, checked exceptions can increase the reliability of programs.
+- When overused, they make APIs painful to use.
+- The easiest way to eliminate a checked exception is to return an optional of the desired result type.

 ### Favor the use of standard exceptions

+- Reusing standard exceptions makes an API easier to learn and use.
+- Do not reuse `Exception`, `RuntimeException`, `Throwable`, or `Error` directly.

 ### Throw exceptions appropriate to the abstraction

+- It is disconcerting when a method throws an exception that has no apparent connection to the task that it performs.
+- **Exception translation**: Higher layers should catch lower-level exceptions and, in their place, throw exceptions that can be explained in terms of the higher-level abstraction.
+- Where possible, the best way to deal with exceptions from lower layers is to avoid them.

 ### Document all exceptions thrown by each method

+- Always declare checked exceptions individually, and document precisely the conditions under which each one is thrown
+- Use the Javadoc `@throws` tag to document each exception that a method can throw.
+- Do not use the throws keyword on unchecked exceptions.
+- If an exception is thrown by many methods in a class for the same reason, you can document the exception in the class’s documentation comment.

 ### Include failure-capture information in detail messages

 ### Strive for failure atomicity

 ### Don't ignore exceptions

+## Concurrency

 ### Synchronize access to shared mutable data